 Any character within reach is eligible to attack.
 His performance throughout the round is determined with a roll of one 20-sided die.
-Monsters and fighters roll one die for each of their own hit dice against enemies with no more than 1+1 hit die.
+Monsters and fighters instead roll one die for each of their own hit dice against enemies with fewer than 3 hit dice.